telerik/winforms-docs/carousel/getting-started.md

 The example below demonstrates creating an elliptical path and populating the carousel items with button and label elements.

 1\.
 In a new WinForms project, add a __RadCarousel__ to the default form.
 Set its __Dock__ property to *Fill*.
 2\.
-Add the following code to the Form_Load event handler:
+Add the following code to the form's `Load` event handler:

 {{source=..\SamplesCS\Carousel\CarouselGettingStarted.cs region=carouselGettingStarted}}
 {{source=..\SamplesVB\Carousel\CarouselGettingStarted.vb region=carouselGettingStarted}}